Heightened Scrutiny

 Stay Engaged

-To keep the film accessible to all, please consider a donation to our impact campaign.
-Nothing is too small.
+To keep the film accessible to all, please consider a tax deductible donation through The Film Collaborative.
+Everything helps, nothing is too small.

 Director